huzaifa-vartana/Order-Placing-App/README.md

-### Order Placing Cart Web Application built using React JS, Supabase.
+### Order Placing Cart Web Application built using React JS and Supabase(postgreSQL).
 It covers the following functionalities:

 - Select Product from dropdown menu and Input quantity in the field (4 rows currently)